 A municipality’s comprehensive plans and land use regulations are essential to ensuring that our communities’ development reflects the desires of those who live and work in the towns.
 Nearly every town and village in Otsego County have comprehensive plans that informed the development of their zoning and subdivision regulations, and without civic engagement by the citizens of each town to ensure development occurs in accordance with those plans, we stand to lose our community character and in the process, could irretrievably harm our environment.

-Manocherian Subdivision Proposal, Towns of Springfield and Otsego
+Lake Otsego Properties (Manocherian Subdivision) Proposal, Towns of Springfield and Otsego

 • 1,525 acres of farmland, open space, steep slopes and wetlands on the west side of Otsego Lake